-The term 'Foreign Exchange' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Foreign Exchange' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Foreign exchange involves converting the currency of one nation into another nation’s currency.
 Foreign exchange rates can be set in several different ways determined by the country’s government.
 Free market economies allow their currency to float freely most of the time.
 The value of the money is determined by the markets according to supply and demand factors.

 Other nations choose to peg the value of their money to a stronger and more stable currency like the U.S. dollar or the Euro.
 They might also choose to use a basket of currencies for such a peg.
 A third alternative is for a country’s government to fix the value of their money at a set rate.
 The majority of nations choose to allow their foreign exchange rates to float freely versus the ones of other nations.
 This causes them to fluctuate up and down constantly throughout the day.